 The kids have always had chores that are meant to be their responsibility, in order to earn their pocket money.
-Lately, and last week in particular, any request from me for help around the house has been met with a combination of belligerence ('I'm not doing that, I've got money saved') and whinging ('she's not helping me with the recycling, why do I have to do everything').
-It was clear we needed a new approach.
+Lately, any request from me for help around the house has been met with a combination of belligerence ('I'm not doing that, I've got money saved') and whinging ('she's not helping me with the recycling, why do I have to do everything').
+Although they do always end up doing their chores, I, and I'm sure the kids would feel the same, could do without the initial battle to get them done.
 Our job box is inspired by a pin I saw some time ago on Pinterest.
 That pin featured a pin board with large bulldog clips.
 Each clip held a task and a dollar bill to be earned.
 Here in the UK we no longer have a small denomination note; I was turning over ideas of coins in envelopes, and Monopoly money when inspiration struck!

-The following morning the kids woke me up at 6.30am, full of excitement.
+When we first introduced the system, the kids woke me up the next day at 6.30am, full of excitement.
 You guessed it, they had completed all their jobs and were brandishing their vouchers at me.
 Slight disappointment followed when they discovered that the 'no screen time before tea' rule was still in force.
-The system, however, continues to work really well for us; checking the box each day is far less onerous than mummy constantly nagging them, and I have to say I am delighted with how well it is working - long may it last!
+The system worked really well the first time around, screen time is never far from their thoughts if we are home, so it acts as the perfect reminder without me having to be constantly reminding them of what they need to do.